 The College adheres to all federal and state laws and regulations concerning harassment encountered by students or employees.
-A complete copy of the Harassment Policy may be obtained by contacting the Human Resources Office.
+A complete copy of the Harassment Policy may be obtained by contacting the Human Resources Office in College Hall.

 ACADEMIC POLICIES AND PROCEDURES